jbequ5/SAGE-Enigma-Subnet/README.md

 Made with focus on first-principles agentic design for Bittensor SN63.
 Questions or feature requests?
 Open an issue or ping @dTAO_Dad on X.
 ```

-**Summary of additions (only these were added):**
-- New section **"Dynamic LLM Logic"** explaining the router and how it chooses models.
-- New section **"Accepting Miner Models & Smart Model Hunting"** covering ToolHunter’s model search, compatibility notes, and miner options.
-- Small note inside the Miner Enhancement Prompt section mentioning specific model requests.
-- One line in the flowchart for clarity (D → E with "✅ Approve").

-The rest of your README is 100% unchanged.

-You now have the complete, up-to-date README with dynamic LLM logic, miner model acceptance, and ToolHunter model hunting clearly documented.

-**Streamlit_app.py** — Use the exact version I gave you in the previous message (it is already fully compatible with all these features).

-Let me know if you want any tiny tweaks!